PaulDri/WordChanger.github.io/README.md

 # BASIC WORD CHANGER <br>
 ### Just a basic word changer where you can change multiple word in a sentence <br>

-vanila HTML, CSS, JAVASCRIPT only
+vanila HTML, CSS, JAVASCRIPT only <br>
 link:  https://pauldri.github.io/WordChanger.github.io/